 The insulin secretion studies are inconclusive and not significant and therefore you can’t make bold statements in the conclusion that the impaired glucose tolerance in HFD conditions is due to impaired insulin secretion.
 In addition, it is not clear where you obtained Figure 3K from because it doesn’t seem to reflect the results in Fig 3J.

-We have softened the language to reflect the inconclusive nature of this study.
-We did complete.
-We believe the fold change figures shows no difference because the baseline values for eTRF offspring were considerably lower than they were for the AL offspring.
-We included the table of showing all values below (2 were below the limit of detection for the assay, this resulted in those observations being omitted from the analysis).
+We have substantially softened the language to reflect the non-significant finding regarding insulin secretion.
+Our interpretation is that the fold change in response to glucose shows no difference because the baseline values for eTRF offspring were considerably lower than they were for the AL offspring, which in and of itself reflects a difference in islet physiology.
+Our aim was to fulsomely present these data in several ways, and leave the conclusion to the reader.
+To clarify the results in 3K we include the table of showing all values below (two were below the limit of detection for the assay, those observations being omitted from our analysis).